jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### Pulse Shaping Filter

 Now that we've converted the payload to an array of symbols, it's time to start building the baseband waveform.
 This requires a pulse-shaping filter.
-A pulse shaping filter is a special type of digital **finite inpulse response** (FIR) filter that can be tuned to meet the system's bandwidth requirements.
-If you don't use a filter, you'll spray energy all over the place.
+A pulse shaping filter is a special type of digital **finite inpulse response** (FIR) filter that smooths out the symbol pulses.
+Selecting the wrong filter, or none at all, will likely result in your system radiating way too much energy in frequency bands you don't expect.
+Worse case, nearby electronic devices could go on the fritz and fail.
+You always want to constrain your bandwidth.
+Effective filtering helps do this.

 The most common pulse-shaping filter is the **root-raised cosine filter**.
 My hand-rolled, battle tested version (shown below), is not the prettiest code I've ever written, but it works.